NathanWong1106/NoodleBot-Public-Version/README.md

 ```sh
 npm init
 ```
-3. To start up the bot, run the following in the terminal:
+3. To start up the bot, run by in the terminal with:
 ```sh
 node bot.js
 ```
 4. Pray that it doesn't crash...

-###### NOTE: This is a public version of a private repository.
-Features are not up to date and are prone to bugs.